 Hollows and nest boxes

-Charles Sturt Honours student and member of Professor Watson’s research team, Mick Callan knows natural hollows can take between 80 and 100 years to form.
+Charles Sturt Honours student and member of Professor Watson’s university wildlife research team, Mick Callan knows natural hollows can take between 80 and 100 years to form.
 But they are vital for Australian wildlife.

 “Hollows in trees are critical for animals worldwide.
 They use them for nesting, resting and food.
 In Australia, tree hollows provide important habitat for more than 15 per cent of vertebrate fauna, as well as various insects and other invertebrates.